 What If the Stairlift Is Broken?

-If the stairlift stopped working recently, see what to do if your stairlift breaks down before assuming it has no value.
+If the stairlift stopped working recently, see our guide on what to do if your stairlift breaks down before assuming it has no value.

 Should You Sell, Remove, or Keep the Stairlift?